RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Experimental Results

-To demonstrate the effectiveness of our method, we used identical prompts across our framework, the Standard baseline, Syncode~\cite{ugare2024syncodellmgenerationgrammar}, and \Tool.
-We compiled and ran each generated program to obtain the Run rates across different methods.
+We conduct a comprehensive evaluation on diverse datasets, comparing \Tool{} against both an unconstrained baseline and leading language models across a suite of diagnostic and performance metrics.
+We used identical prompts across our framework, the Standard baseline (unconstrained), syntactically-constrained tool Syncode~\cite{ugare2024syncodellmgenerationgrammar}, and \Tool.

-Table~\ref{tab:execute} presents Run rates across temperature settings.
+Table~\ref{tab:execute} presents Run rates across different temperature settings.
 Run rate is the fraction of programs that successfully produce the samples from the posterior distribution.
-The problems that do not run successfully include those with runtime errors such as (1) numerical errors, e.g., inf/nan, (2) sampling issues due to unlikely prior parameterization, (3) other sampling warnings, e.g., failed to initialize chains, (4) static compilation issues. \Tool achieves success rates approximately 40 percentage points higher than the Standard baseline and 30 points higher than Syncode, demonstrating that our validation-guided approach substantially enhances code generation reliability by mitigating both syntactic and semantic error sources.
-These results show that \Tool{} significantly enhances code generation reliability.
-Further, we categorized the failures by their root causes across different methods: \begin{itemize}[leftmargin=*] \item The Standard baseline exhibited frequent syntax errors (e.g., unmatched delimiters, missing imports) and invalid API calls.
+The problems that do not run successfully include those with runtime errors such as (1) numerical errors, e.g., inf/nan, (2) sampling issues due to unlikely prior parameterization, (3) other sampling warnings, e.g., failed to initialize chains, (4) static compilation issues.